karagulamos/filterable/README.md

 # Description

-## Filterable is an eager implementation of .NET's LINQ functions.
+## Filterable is an eager implementation of .NET's LINQ functions in Go.

 ## TODO
 - Better documentation